 “Research and advocacy are codependent on one another.
 This exciting appointment will fortify the connection between The Victoria Institute and CDA, so that we may better serve the interests of children and young people with disability,” said Roger.

-Earlier this year the Executive Officer of CDA, Ms. Stephanie Gotlib presented at the American Education Research Association’s Disability Studies in Education (DSE) Conference, hosted for the first time in Australia by The Victoria Institute.
+Earlier this year the Executive Officer of CDA, Ms. Stephanie Gotlib presented at the American Education Research Association’s Disability Studies in Education (DSE) Conference, hosted for the first time in Australia.

 DSE14 brought together researchers, activists, Human Rights Commissioners, teachers and advocates from around the world.